 Some people fear that dying in residential aged care will be unpleasant and perhaps impersonal.
-But dying in an aged care facility can be comforting, particularly if it has been your home for a period of time and you are familiar with the staff, who will try to make you comfortable and give you and your family privacy.
+But dying in an aged care facility can be comforting, particularly if it has been your home for a period of time and you are familiar with the people there.
+Staff will try to make you comfortable and give you and your family privacy.

 - A less clinical environment than some hospitals.